1.1. DLS NV: the service provider/seller/lessor/licensor NV DATA LINE SOLUTIONS, with company number BE0461.602.808

 11.5 Deletion and return of personal data

 Upon termination of the agreement, DLS NV shall delete or anonymize all personal data on its systems (without prejudice to any backup archives) after expiration of all relevant legal and regulatory retention requirements.
-In case DLS NV is required to keep data used to verify proper data processing in compliance with the assignment or data to comply with relevant legal and regulatory retention requirements, DLS NV is authorized to keep this data according to the respective retention periods beyond termination or expiry of the agreement and shall this data in a secure way upon expiry of the related retention requirements.
+In case DLS NV is required to keep data used to verify proper data processing in compliance with the assignment or data to comply with relevant legal and regulatory retention requirements, DLS NV is authorized to keep this data according to the respective retention periods beyond termination or expiry of the agreement and shall keep this data in a secure way upon expiry of the related retention requirements.

 11.6 Use of sub-processors